Viewfinder compass with true north and sun bearing

 Summary

 A floating compass badge in the top-right of the viewfinder shows where the camera is pointing in degrees and cardinal direction.
 Optional true-north correction uses the active ephemeris location to apply local magnetic declination.
-A yellow tick marks the sun's compass bearing on the dial.
-An optional colour-segmented arc draws today's full sun trajectory around the rim so the photographer can see where the light has been and where it is going.
+A yellow tick marks the sun's compass bearing on the dial, and a silver glyph marks the moon's bearing whenever the moon is above the horizon.
+An optional colour-segmented arc draws today's full sun trajectory around the rim, with a second silver arc tracing the moon's path across the sky, so the photographer can see where both the light and the moon have been and where they are going.
 An optional countdown badge under the dial shows the next celestial event.
-An optional time-scrub slider lets the photographer drag the sun position forward and backward through the day to preview future light direction.
+An optional time-scrub slider spans a full 24 hours centred on now, so dragging it walks the sun and moon ticks around the dial through the whole day and night, with a silver moon-altitude line and moonrise and moonset markers running along the timeline.
 The bearing is stamped onto every logged shot when stamping is on.

 More views